 Science of Change

 Though not a research study in the traditional sense, Science of Change is an annual academic conference designed to integrate basic neuroscience research with applied psychotherapy research with the goal of improving treatments for addictive behaviors.
 This conference series fosters cross-disciplinary collaboration to investigate and apply mechanisms of behavior change.
-Our 3rd annual meeting will be on May 25th, 2017 in Boston, MA.
+Our 3rd and final annual meeting occurred in May of 2017, but our lab remains dedicated to developing collaborations and publishing translational work in this area.

-Check out the Science of Change website for information about previous and upcoming conferences.
+Check out the Science of Change website for information about previous conferences.

 Funded by DHHS NIH NIAAA R13 AA023455